 Today, we set off on this summer’s adventure… A road trip out west.
 While we have taken several road trips “out west,” this one will be our longest and most adventurous yet.
-We are excited to share our travels with you over the next couple of months.
-But first, we share how we planned this road trip and give you tips on how you can plan a similar adventure of your own.
+We are excited to share our travels all over the American West with you!
+But first, let’s talk about how we planned this road trip and give you tips on how you can plan a similar adventure of your own.

 Planning any trip can feel overwhelming, at least in the beginning.
 Even I get nervous when I start thinking about planning a trip and I’ve planned many trips and generally enjoy doing it.

 The key to planning your road trip is to take it one step at a time.
 Do what you can, when you can and don’t stress about the details until the time comes to think about the details.
 You can’t figure out what hotel you’re staying at if you don’t know where you’re going.
 Start with big ideas and then narrow things down from there.